matteo-bruni/gi-stub-gen/README.md

 ![Python Version](https://img.shields.io/badge/python-3.10-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-A modern, modular type hint generator for **GObject Introspection (GI)** libraries (GStreamer, GTK, Gio, etc.).
+A modern, modular type hint generator for GObject Introspection (GI) libraries (GStreamer, GTK, Gio, etc.).

-This tool discovers types by **importing the libraries at runtime** via `gi.repository`, inspecting them, and generating fully compliant `.pyi` stub files.
+This tool discovers types by importing the libraries at runtime via `gi.repository`, inspecting them, and generating fully compliant `.pyi` stub files.

 ## ⚡ Why another stub generator?

-I started developing with **GStreamer** Python bindings and found the lack of IDE support (type hints, autocompletion) frustrating.
+I started developing with GStreamer Python bindings and found the lack of IDE support (type hints, autocompletion) frustrating.
 While looking at existing solutions like `pygobject-stubs`, I found them difficult to extend due to their monolithic nature and tight coupling between parsing and generation.

-**GI Stub Generator** takes a different approach:
+GI Stub Gen takes a different approach:

 1.  **Separation of Concerns:** The parsing logic is completely decoupled from the template generation.
 2.  **Intermediate Representation:** All introspection data is collected into strictly typed **Pydantic models**.
 This allows for easy inspection, validation, and modification of data *before* the stubs are written.